 About the Artist…

-I began my artistic career in Dublin in 1985 and qualified in Fashion and Design.
-I returned to college and completed a certificate in visual education before continuing on to study Fine Art.
-In the year 1990, I had my first solo exhibition of paintings. setting me on a path that now spans almost four decades.
+Maria began her artistic career in Dublin in 1985.
+After qualifying in Fashion and Design, she returned to education to complete a certificate in visual education and continued on to study Fine Art.
+She held her first solo exhibition in 1990, beginning a practice that now spans almost four decades and includes 29 solo exhibitions as well as numerous group exhibitions nationally and internationally.

 29 solo exhibitions and participated in numerous group exhibitions both nationally and internationally.

-My poem, ‘The Red Chair’ has been selected for inclusion in ‘Washing Windows VI’, an anthology of Irish Women Writers, celebrating fifty years of publishing by Arlen House in Dublin.
+• My poem, ‘The Red Chair’ has been selected for inclusion in ‘Washing Windows V’, an anthology of Irish Women Writers, celebrating fifty years of publishing by Arlen House in Dublin.

-My poem, ‘The Empty Chair’ has been selected for inclusion in ‘Washing Windows V’, an anthology of Irish Women Writers, published by Arlen House in Dublin.
+• My poem, ‘The Empty Chair’ was chosen for inclusion in ‘Washing Windows IV’, an anthology of Irish Women Writers, published by Arlen House in Dublin.

-My painting 'Silent Requiem' was shortlisted for the John Richardson French Residency Award and is now part of the public collection of the Fermanagh and Omagh District Council.
+• My painting 'Silent Requiem' which was shortlisted for the John Richardson French Residency Award, is now part of the public collection of the Fermanagh and Omagh District Council.

 Awards